What Is Patience?

 "God, give me patience --- RIGHT NOW!!!"

-When some situation (or some jerk) tries your patience, have a laugh over it, and it will seem less burdensome.
+When some situation (or some jerk) tries your patience, have a laugh over it.
+It will seem less burdensome.
 God has a great sense of timing, so it helps to be in tune with it.
-Spiritual practices can help you develop that sense - it's like you're exercising your patience muscles, you're adjusting your inner antenna.
+Spiritual practices can help you develop that timing.
+It's like you're exercising your patience muscles, you're adjusting your inner antenna.
 This in turn instills you with contentment and a more balanced way of looking at the matter.
-You won't want mere relief of your anxiety or instant results; you'll want the matter resolved in as positive a way as is possible.
+You won't want mere relief of your anxiety or instant results.
+You'll want the matter resolved in as positive a way as is possible.
 Patience comes easier when you think about God's timing rather than your own.
-It also comes easier knowing that your trials are the main way you can develop patience.
+It also comes easier knowing that your trials are the main way you develop patience.

 There are hobbies that help build patience.
 Two of the most common of these are gardening and fishing.
 In each, the results do not come quickly, nor on demand.
-You have to wait.
+You have to tend to it patiently, baiting the hook each time you put it in the water, or planting and watering the seeds.
+And, you have to wait for a process you can't control.

 Rush back to Top